zeroxbt/payout/README.md

 ## Setup

-Create a .env file with the parameters specified in .env-example.
+Create a wallets.json file with the parameters specified in wallets-example.json.
+You can input as many nodes as you want.

+(optional) If you want the script to also payout active jobs, set payoutOnlyCompleted in config.json

+(optional) If you want to disable payouts for certain blockchains, set the "enabled" property to false in config.json

 Add RPCs in config.json.
 There are a few free rpcs that don't require making accounts :